wwgc/ppbook-en/GLOSSARY.md

 Service team is created by service team administrator.
 A service team has service agents and service groups.

-## Service Team Administrator / Service Agent Administrator
+## Service Team Administrator

-The creator of service team, who registers account and create service team and service agents in PPConsole.
+The creator of service team (also called service agent administrator), who registers account and create service team and service agents in PPConsole.

-## Service Agent / Service User
+## Service Agent

 Service agent (also called service user) belongs to a service team, created by service team administrator.